-\end{itemize} \textbf{\textit{Image-Text Matching (ITM)}} enables learning visiolinguistic matches in a global level.
-It can be viewed as a multimodal extension of next sentence prediciton (NSP), where the model needs to recognize whether a given pair of text and image is in fact matched or not, as both positive and negative pairs are sampled.
+\textbf{\textit{Image-Text Matching (ITM)}} enables learning visiolinguistic matches in a global level.
+It can be viewed as a multimodal extension of next sentence prediction (NSP), where the model needs to recognize whether a given pair of text and image is in fact matched or not, as both positive and negative pairs are sampled.
 The alignment probability between text and image is provided by a score function $s_{\theta}$, and the binary cross-entropy (CE) needs to be optimized:

-\textbf{\textit{Word-Region Alignment (WRA)}} is a more fine grained version of ITM, where words have to be grounded to image regions.
+\textbf{\textit{Word-Region Alignment (WRA)}} is a more fine grained version of ITM, where words have to be grounded to image regions. \\

-\textit{Contrastive objectives} act upon data pairs projected on the same semantic space, so that the model learns a representation based on their similarity. \\ \textbf{\textit{Cross-Modal Contrastive Learning (CMCL)}} learns to place close together matching image-text pairs, while pushing apart any mismatched pairs.
-The contrastive loss for the i-th and j-th pairs sampled from $\mathcal{D}$, where $v_i$ refers to the image of the i-th pair and $w_j$ refers to the text of the j-th pair, $s_{\theta}(v_i, w_j) = v_i^\top w_j$ is a scoring function which is maximized when matching pairs occur, and $\sigma$ serves as a learnable temperature parameter:
+\textit{Contrastive objectives} act upon data pairs projected to the same semantic space, so that the model learns a representation based on their similarity. \\ \textbf{\textit{Cross-Modal Contrastive Learning (CMCL)}} learns to place matching image-text pairs close together, while pushing apart any mismatched ones.
+The contrastive loss for the i-th and j-th pairs sampled from $\mathcal{D}$ is mathematically expressed as:

+Where $v_i$ refers to the image of the i-th pair and $w_j$ refers to the text of the j-th pair, $s_{\theta}(v_i, w_j) = v_i^\top w_j$ is a scoring function which is maximized when matching pairs occur, and $\sigma$ serves as a learnable temperature parameter.